Quantification and Aggregation over Concepts of the Ontology: Related Work

 For example, one can define the transitive closure $Transclos(g)$ of the binary relation associated with the symbol $g$:

 This facility is not offered in our language, but vice versa, none of the examples of our logic can be modelled in HiLog. \mvdh{Hier is zeker een woordje extra nodig} \marc{Hilog is not a logic to represent absence of knowledge of p and q} \pierre{It is easy to transform the above definition into a definition of $TransClos(g, x, y)$ in our language.
 The problem is with the signature of $TransClos$: what is the type of the second and third argument ?
-If we introduced a built-in type $Object$, whose extension is the whole domain of discourse, we could declare $TransClos : Symbol \times Object \times Object \rightarrow Bool$ as a partial function.} \todo{Maurice: at this point you have to confront HiLog with our template example and point out the difference.} } HiLog is a programming language: an HiLog program is meant to be run to perform only one form of reasoning: querying.
-By contrast, our implementation in IDP-Z3 allows many forms of reasoning, such as model expansion or propagation (\cite{IDP-Z3paper}).
-Unlike HiLog, IDP-Z3 supports the computation of aggregates.
+If we introduced a built-in type $Object$, whose extension is the whole domain of discourse, we could declare $TransClos : Symbol \times Object \times Object \rightarrow Bool$ as a partial function.} \todo{Maurice: at this point you have to confront HiLog with our template example and point out the difference.}

+HiLog is a programming language: an HiLog program is meant to be run to perform only one form of reasoning: querying.
+By contrast, our implementation in IDP-Z3 allows many forms of reasoning, such as model expansion or propagation.